matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 - The creation date is taken from the GitHub PR, but can be overridden by adding a "Date: yyyy-mm-dd" line in the PR description.
 - Updated Date is taken from GitHub.
-- Author is the creator of the MSC PR, but can be overridden by adding a "Author: @username" line in the body of the issue description.
+- Author is the creator of the MSC PR, but can be overridden by adding an "Author: @username" line in the body of the issue description.
 Please make sure @username is a GitHub user (include the @!)
 - A shepherd can be assigned by adding a "Shepherd: @username" line in the